 Kids of every age love to experiment and explore.
 Preschoolers especially love to observe their surroundings as they gain more independence and broaden their interests and skill levels.
-These simple science activities are easy to set up and offer hands-on opportunities for kids to observe how things work in the world around them.
+These simple science activities are easy to set up and offer hands-on opportunities for kids to explore the world around them.

 This post contains affiliate links.
 Privacy and Disclosure

-There are so many ways for kids to explore the world around them everyday - peering at bugs through magnifiers, or lying on their backs to watch clouds float across the sky, or splashing in mud puddles on a rainy day!
+There are many ways kids naturally explore the world around them everyday - peering at bugs through magnifiers; lying on their backs to watch clouds float across the sky; splashing in mud puddles on a rainy day!

 When kids have opportunities to experiment and participate in their own ways they will ask questions and make observations that help them learn and grow.

 Here are some of our favorite science activities that offer creativity and hands-on discovery.

 Collect sand, soil and rocks to see how they mix in water.